qeude/MarvelousSquad/README.md

 I've tried to use as few external libraries as possible to learn about concepts.

 - [Nuke](https://github.com/kean/Nuke): Image loading system

+Packages that are in the `Packages` folder are local packages.
+It improves modularity, maintenance etc... as explained [here](https://developer.apple.com/documentation/swift_packages/organizing_your_code_with_local_packages).

 ## 👨🏻‍💻 Developer